Netflix/lemur/docs/administration.rst

     .. warning::
         This should never be used in a production environment as it exposes sensitivite information.

-.. data:: LOG_REQUEST_HEADERS_SKIP_ENDPOINT = ["/metrics", "/healthcheck"]  # These endpoints are noisy so skip them by default
+.. data:: LOG_REQUEST_HEADERS_SKIP_ENDPOINT
     :noindex:

     ::
+        Defaults to the metrics and healthcheck endpoints.
 Some endpoints are not useful to log and can generate a lot of noise.
         If an endpoint is listed here, it will be skipped and not logged.
 It is only recommended to add endpoints that are purely informational or only used internally.

         LOG_REQUEST_HEADERS_SKIP_ENDPOINT = ["/metrics", "/healthcheck"]